Barrister | Called 2016

 Children – Private Law

-Naomi accepts instructions from parents and other family members in private law proceedings regularly appearing in the Magistrates’ Court, County Court and the High Court.
+Naomi accepts instructions from parents, other family members and Guardians in private law proceedings regularly appearing in the Magistrates’ Court, County Court and the High Court.

 She also has experience dealing with clients with mental health difficulties or cases involving serious domestic abuse, including sexual abuse and medical treatment of children.

 She also has experience of cases involving religious issues, including where the issue for the Court has been whether a child should be raised as a Jehovah’s Witness.

 Naomi also has experience in dealing with cases where the child suffers from medical difficulties where this has significantly impacted on contact issues.
-Naomi has experience cross-examining Social Workers, CAFCASS and medical professionals.
+Naomi has experience cross-examining Social Workers, CAFCASS and a range of medical professionals.

 Naomi regularly represents parents in multi-day final hearings, fact-finds and directions hearings, including cases requiring extensive written submissions.

 She is keen to develop her experience in private children matters and has enjoyed a successful practice.
-For example, she has been successful in representing parents in fact-finds where findings have been made.
-She has also been successful in representing parties at final hearings and resisting orders for overnight contact and direct contact.
+For example, she has been successful in representing parents in fact-finds where findings have been made and she has also been successful in representing parties at final hearings and resisting orders for overnight contact and direct contact.